In this article, we would be covering about bank lockers safety measures that can help you safeguard your valuables.

 Should you go for bank locker insurance to safeguard your valuable contents?

 Banks are neither responsible for the any loss to the contents kept in locker nor they provide any insurance cover for the valuables kept inside a locker.
-Hence the safest way to safeguard your valuable contents is to either buy separate jewellery insurance or content insurance against theft and damage.
+Therefore, to ensure bank lockers safety, the best way is to safeguard your valuable contents is to either buy separate jewellery insurance or content insurance against theft and damage.

 Recently there are some home insurance policies available in the market, which cover valuables kept inside bank lockers as a part of their policy.
 You need to specify whether you want to cover the valuables lying in the house, on you or in bank lockers.
 But each company has its own caveats and restrictions.